xmartlabs/xmartlabs.github.io/_posts/2018-06-15-ML-Kit-CoreML.md

 ```

 > Note: You need to add `MLVisionLabelModel` only if you want to run your model on the device

+Then run `pod install` to install these dependencies.

 You can then start using one of ML Kit's default models.
 We will use the image labelling model.
 For this purpose we create a `UIViewController` as follows: